fbranda/llm-sap-conformance-checking/README.md

 6. **Conformance Checking** — execute the refined rules and compute the **Statistical Analysis Conformance Indicator (SACI)** per rule (Stage 6).

-See `common/pipeline_diagram.svg` for the full architecture diagram (Fig. 1 in the manuscript).
+See `common/pipeline_diagram.svg` for the full architecture diagram.

 ## Important note on the data used